 Related: 10 Ways Medical Practices and Hospitals Use Sortly’s Medical Inventory Management Software

-5. Develop a comprehensive inventory list
+5. Develop a comprehensive medical supply storage list

 You’ve already started building an inventory list using a sheet of paper, spreadsheet, or inventory app.
 But if you haven’t done so already, you’ll want to get as detailed as possible.
 If you’re using an app like Sortly, you can take pictures, attach key documents, sync barcodes and QR codes, and even set inventory minimums so you never run out of essential supplies or materials.